ministryofjustice/security-guidance/docs/visitor-access-policy.md

 -   Current passport.

--   Current international driving licence.
+-   Current UK or other internationally-recognised driving licence.

 -   UK Government Department ID as recognised by MoJ Group Security.